Lennox Berkeley: Musical style

-Berkeley's earlier music is broadly tonal, influenced by the neoclassical music of Stravinsky.He is also well-known for his STABAT choir works.
+Berkeley's earlier music is broadly tonal, influenced by the neoclassical music of Stravinsky.
 Berkeley's contact and friendship with composers such as Ravel and Poulenc and his studies in Paris with Boulanger lend his music a 'French' quality, demonstrated by its "emphasis on melody, the lucid textures and a conciseness of expression".
 He maintained a negative view of atonal music at least up until 1948, when he wrote:

 However, from the mid-1950s, Berkeley apparently felt a need to revise his style of composition, later telling the Canadian composer, R. Murray Schafer that "it's natural for a composer to feel a need to enlarge his idiom."
-He started including tone rows and aspects of serial technique in his compositions around the time of the Concertino, op.
-49 (1955) and the opera Ruth (1955-6).
+He started including tone rows and aspects of serial technique in his compositions around the time of the Concertino, Op.
+49 (1955) and the opera Ruth (1955–56).
 His shift in opinion was demonstrated in an interview with The Times in 1959: